javipus/MyFitnessPal-Scraper/README.md

 ## MyFitnessPal.com Scraper and Parser
 ======================================

-* Scraps the site (myfitnesspal.com)
+* Scraps food diary on [MyFitnessPal](myfitnesspal.com)
-* Gets the pages according to regex /food/calories/.*
+* Gets pages of the form /food/diary/[USERNAME]?date=.\*
-* Parses the page to get info on a food item about calories, iron, vitamins etc
+* Parses the page to get whatever information is available - e.g. macros, serving size
-* Stores them in a csv file (delimiter='|').
+* The crawler only downloads the raw HTMLs to data/
+* `getDiary(htmlfile)` parses the file and returns a pandas.DataFrame with all the info

 #### Dependencies
 -----------------